derrickmaples/post-install-config/README.md

 <p>
-I add a new role named "My Permissions" and give the role unlimited access.
+Add a new role named "My Permissions" and give the role unlimited access.
 </p>
 <br />